 The grey water produced on site is recycled by ‘Grow’, a system that uses gravel and marginal plants to filter waste water.
 Once filtered the water can safely soak away to the surrounding hedges or can be used to water plants in the farm garden.

 We want to do our best to help fuel the idea that composting toilets can be both practical and beautiful.
 Our toilet design separates liquids and solids and by providing good ventilation we can ensure that they stay smell free.
-Each of the two loo huts has its own sink unit with hot and cold water, a mirror and environmentally friendly handwash.
+Each of the two loo huts has its own sink unit with solar powered hot water, a mirror and environmentally friendly handwash.
+We provide individual hand towels and recycled toilet paper from ‘Who Gives a Crap’.
 Over the years we have camped in tents that are too small to stand up in, so we have also made sure that there is plenty of room to get changed or gather all of the children for the ceremonial brushing of teeth.

 We also have ‘The Wee Hut’ urinal for the boys.
 It has its own sink unit with cold water tap.